mantleconvection/terraneo/doc/README.md

 # Documentation of TerraNeoX

 * `documents/`
-Contains any kinds of supplementary documentation.
+Contains any kinds of supplementary documentation (LaTeX, PDF, etc.).

 * `src/`
-Doxygen documentation generated from the C++ source code.
+Main documentation (generated via Doxygen from Markdown files and from the C++ source code).